 Use of the parking facilities at Mansfield High School is a privilege for students who have registered and paid the parking fee.
-Members of the senior class will be allowed a first opportunity to purchase a parking tag for the year during the first semester.
-At the beginning of the second semester, any remaining tags/spots will be sold to any members of the senior or junior classes by way of a lottery of those that have submitted the proper paperwork.
+Members of the senior class will be allowed a first opportunity to purchase a parking sticker for the year during the first semester.
+At the beginning of the second semester, any remaining stickers/spots will be sold to any members of the senior or junior classes by way of a lottery of those that have submitted the proper paperwork.
 No refunds will be given.
+Should demand exceed supply for student parking, MHS reserves the right to implement a lottery system to award students with parking privileges.

 Please refer to the Search and Seizure section in regards to automobiles on school property.